PCA Resource zone

 Included are considerations for those conducting co-ed sports, how boys and men and people of any gender can be allies, and tips for coaches of girls useful in a wide range of contexts.

-- Coaching Girls in Context of Co-Ed Sports
+- Coaching Girls in The Context of Co-Ed Sports

-- Inclusion is key – If coaching a co-ed team, ensure girls are in-cluded equally and proactively in using the space, getting support, coach attention, and play.
+- Focus on equal coaching habits– If coaching a co-ed team, ensure girls are equally and proactively included in using the space, receiving support and coach attention, and play.

-- Be supportive – Provide girls equal playing time to develop skills, try positions, and grow.
+- Be supportive – Provide girls equal playing time to develop skills, try different positions, and grow.

-- Equal expectations – Coach the skill and experience level, not the gender.
+- Set equal expectations – Coach the skill and experience level, not the gender.

 - Avoid double standards – Be aware of perceptions.
 Notice how boys and girls are coached.
 Is it the same or different?
 Why?
 In what way does adjusting help?

 - Include everyone – Create expectations that all kids play equally in engagement, playing time, instruction, support, and more.
-E.g., Create “pass to everyone” approaches in practices / games.
-Celebrate similarities and differences across players / genders.
+For example: create “pass to everyone” approaches in practices and games.
+Celebrate similarities and differences across players.

 - Allyship – Boys and Men (and All) Supporting Girls and Women

 - Showing up matters – Boys and men can do a lot to support and promote girls and women in sports.
-E.g., boys cheering on a girls’ team pep rally, men being engaged and dedicated coaches of girls; and boys and men as coaches / leaders attending girls’ games.
+For example: boys cheering on a girls’ team pep rally, men being engaged and dedicated coaches of girls; and boys and men as supporters and leaders attending girls’ games.

 - Connect With Your Players and Among the Team

-- Connect with team – Start each practice by circling up, sharing names / check-in (coach-es, players, team helpers) – every-one feels comfortable, welcome, “seen,” and connected.
+- Connect with the team – Start each practice by circling up, sharing names and checking-in so everyone feels comfortable, welcome, valued, and connected.

-- Introductions – Introduction moments can be made fun by asking each player to share their name or a favorite color / show / movie while players clap-back after introduction.
+- Make Introductions fun – Introduction moments can be made engaging by asking each player to share their name or a favorite color, show, or movie.

-- Be Mindful of the Spectrum from Brand New to Veteran
+- Be Mindful of the Skill Spectrum from Brand New to Veteran

 - Foundation – Ensure basics are clear from start (rules, techniques, practice and game approaches).
 Check what players know and help them build on the foundation.

-- Encourage Play, Practice and Sports Outside of Practice / Game Time
+- Encourage Play, Practice, and Sports Outside of Practice and Games

-- Support girls’ access to sports in other ways outside of structured times – Recommend games players can play at home (e.g., tossing and catching a ball) and playing sports games at recess / P.E. / lunch; watch local college / pro women.
+- Support girls’ access to sports in other ways outside of structured times – Recommend games players can play at home (e.g., tossing and catching a ball) and playing sports games at recess, P.E., and lunch.
+Encourage watching local college and pro women’s sports events.

 - Use Inclusive, Encouraging Intentional Language and Practices

-- Be inclusive – Avoid non-inclusive phrases like “hey guys” or “sir” when circling up players and coaches or getting their attention – Try “players / friends / team / [team name].”
+- Be inclusive – Avoid non-inclusive phrases like “hey guys” or “sir” when circling up players and coaches or getting their attention – Try “players, friends, everyone, and team.”

-- Connect to the Parents / Guardians of the Players
+- Connect to the Parents and Caregivers of the Players

-- Link up – Make sure to connect (e.g., through email, text, league platforms and in-person) to get to know players’ / families; update re: progress.
+- Link up – Connect with parents/caregivers through email, text, league platforms and in-person to get to know players’ and their families.

 - Make it Fun, Make it Positive, and Celebrate Often

-- Center fun – Any kid enjoys an activity if they’re having fun.
-You can have players run laps while they sing or pretend to be different animals (younger); use dance moves! (older)
+- Center on fun – Any kid enjoys an activity if they’re having fun.
+You can have players sing while running laps and warming up, or pretend to be different animals, or use dance moves!

 - Change it up – Make sure to try different drills each week with new challenges.

-- Use coaches / helpers to keep things active – Split girls into groups so they get more play time (vs. long lines); ask parents / guardians to assist (if permitted).
+- Use coaches and helpers to keep things active – Split girls into small groups so they get more play time (vs. long lines), and ask parents/caregivers to assist (if permitted).

-- Girls leading – Give girls responsibilities to demonstrate a skill or lead a drill to help girls get more engaged, build leadership skills / confidence, and connect.
+- Girls leading – Give girls responsibilities to demonstrate a skill or lead a drill to help girls get more engaged, build leadership skills, confidence, and connection.
 Try Captain of the Day!

 - Be Available and Get Regular Feedback

-- Prepare – Arrive a little early to prepare, review team plans, and connect with girls / families.
+- Prepare – Arrive a little early to prepare, review team plans, and connect with girls and their families.

-- Check-in – Stay a bit after to cheer player progress, help those struggling, and get feedback.
+- Check-in – Stay a bit after to cheer player progress, help those struggling, and ask for their feedback.

-- Understand your players’ perspectives – Acknowledge their experiences may be different from yours (e.g., handling home, school, and other challenges).
+- Understand your players’ perspectives – Acknowledge their experiences may be different from yours, such as: home life, school, social and other challenges.

-- Be present – In practices and games, avoid distractions like cell phone use and side activities / chats – ensuring your attention is 100% on the team and girls.
+- Be present – In practices and games, avoid distractions like cell phone use and side activities and conversations – ensuring your attention is 100% on the team and girls.

 - Make Space for Girls

 - Girls having physical and mental safe space for play is key.
-Ensure practice / game areas are clear (e.g., kids / boys / men / other girls playing before or after the practice should know to wait their turn for facilities).
-Politely remind anyone in the play space it’s the team’s time to play; get staff help; no sideline heckling!
+Ensure practice and game areas are clear and ready for use – other athletes and coaches should wait their turn for facilities.
+Politely remind anyone in the play space it’s the team’s time to play and get staff help if necessary.